follow me around instagum @vhs_isthe_sht

 Similar: Cabin in the Woods, Shaun of the Dead, Hatchet, Black Sheep

 it’s also a telescope, they didn’t show it.

 and that is a Volvo station wagon from like 1986.

-A survivor of the first Hatchet has the urge to immediately return to the New Orleans swamp-forest--where maniac semi-spirit Victor Crowley dwells--to retrieve remains of her relatives that were slayed by Crowley.
-Meanwhile a shady business man (you know him as Candyman) and his crew join the search with ulterior motives.
+A survivor of the first Hatchet has the urge to immediately return to the New Orleans swamp-forest–where maniac semi-spirit Victor Crowley dwells–to retrieve remains of her relatives that were slayed by Crowley.
+Meanwhile a shady business man (you know him as Candyman) and his crew join the search with ulterior motives in Hatchet II.

 This is a rare time when the quotes on the cover are on point.
 Hatchet II takes gore to an outrageous level.
 The victims are decapitated, impaled or literally torn apart in all kinds of interesting ways.
 A sensitive backstory about Crowley connects to the first film, which was an overly aware horror-comedy.
 Amazingly, the follow-up liberates itself from the nonsense of Hatchet and establishes a meaningful presence within modern day slasher horror. [rating: $9] –Kenyon

 It’s sad that George Romero, responsible for some of the best zombie films in history, is behind the horrific failure that is Diary of the Dead.
 This modern day garbage attempts to be a “food footage” zombie film for no reason other than to try and make a cliche point about documenting the apocalypse.
 The whole thing completely lacks the personality of any decent zombie film.
 By the way, this got 62% positive on rotten tomatoes.
 That’s 79 fresh and 49 rotten.
 Something is wrong here.
 This is total crap.
 Similar to the garbage of Grave Encounters, V/H/S and V/H/S 2.[rating: $1] –Kenyon